 Minnesota Long-Term Disability Lawyers

-If you or a loved one has suffered from a long term or permanent disability after an illness or an injury on the job, the Minnesota long-term disability lawyers at Robert Wilson & Associates may be able to help you fight for the fair compensation you need to cover the costs of your losses.
-To discuss your legal rights and options, contact our offices today by calling 612-334-3444.
+If you or a loved one has suffered from a long-term or permanent disability after an illness or an injury on the job, the Minnesota long-term disability lawyers at Robert Wilson & Associates can help you get the disability benefits that you are rightfully owed by law.
+To discuss your rights and options, contact our offices today by calling (612) 334-3444, chatting with us live on our website, or filling out a contact form.

 Our Minnesota workers’ compensation attorneys have the experience, knowledge, and resources you need to help you with a wide range of permanent disability cases, including: